- On This Page

 Who Can Use UW Exchange

 As of September, 2014, the migration to UW Exchange as a service of Office 365 is complete.
 New UW Exchange users are currently being accepted in departments that previous had UW Exchange through the now-retired UW Exchange Local service.
 UW-IT is working towards General Availability of UW Exchange for all UW students, faculty, and staff.
-General Availability is currently scheduled for Spring 2015.
+General Availability is provisionally scheduled for Fall 2015.
 Contact your local or departmental computing support team for more information on how UW Exchange is being used in your area.

 When you leave the UW: